zk4x/zyx/README.md

 1. Min opration
 2. Max operation
 3. Convolution

-This means some functions that depend on these, such as Softmax are missing as well.
+This means that some functions which depend on these, such as Softmax are missing as well.

 In particular convolution would be much easier to implement if stable rust supported generic constant expressions.